-The blue line in the graph shows ambient dose rates estimated only taking into account the influence of natural attenuation and weathering (natural factors such as wind and rain), by using the values of August 2011 as the basis.
-The red line in the graph shows ambient dose rates estimated also taking into account the effects of decontamination.
-When comparing both of these ambient dose rates as of March 2018, it is known that the average ambient dose rate decreased by approx. 59% as a result of decontamination.
-This means that the reduction of ambient dose rates was accelerated by approx. 18 years through decontamination work.
+The blue line in the graph shows air dose rates estimated based on the values of August 2011 only taking into account the influence of natural attenuation and weathering (natural factors such as wind and rain).
+The red line in the graph shows air dose rates estimated also taking into account the effects of decontamination.
+When comparing both of these air dose rates as of March 2018, it is known that the average air dose rates decreased by approx. 59% as a result of decontamination.
+This means that the reduction of air dose rates was accelerated by approx. 18 years through decontamination work.